moveeleven-data/kardiaflow/docs/source_schema.md

 | claims     | providers  | `claims.ProviderID = providers.ProviderID`    | m→1      |
 | feedback   | providers  | `feedback.provider_id = providers.ProviderID` | m→1      |

-In practice, these references are sometimes null or point to missing rows.
-Normalization and validation happen in Silver and Gold.

 ---

-### Semantics and timing (raw)

-Patients and providers serve as relatively stable reference entities.
-Encounters and claims are event-like facts, each keyed by a date field (DATE, ClaimDate).
-Feedback is timestamped in ISO-8601 format and may reference both an encounter (visit_id) and a provider (provider_id).
-Because raw delivery is taken “as is,” sparsity is expected—for example, encounters missing a REASONCODE, feedback without comments, or claims pointing to patients that aren’t present.
+### Data Quality in the Raw Layer

+The raw layer does not guarantee uniqueness or enforce relationships between entities.
+As a result, orphan records are common—for example, claims referencing patients that are missing or feedback tied to absent providers.
+To preserve events, all fact-to-dimension joins are left joins, ensuring the event remains even without a matching reference.
+Stricter checks, such as non-null enforcement and duplicate suppression, are applied in the Silver and Gold layers.

 ---

-### Naming and normalization notes
+### Standardizing Names and Formats

-Raw preserves the source’s original casing and field names (ClaimID, PATIENT, ProviderID).
-In Silver we standardize: column names shift to snake_case, dates are promoted to proper DATE/TIMESTAMP types, and categorical fields are aligned to consistent enums.
-Silver is also where the canonical join logic is applied.
+The raw layer reflects the source system exactly, keeping original field names and casing (e.g., ClaimID, PATIENT, ProviderID).
+In the Silver layer, these fields are standardized for consistency: column names are converted to snake_case, dates are cast to DATE or TIMESTAMP, and categorical values are standardized.

-**Key normalization mapping (raw → silver names)**
+**Field Name Mapping (raw → silver)**

 | Raw key         | Silver key     |
 |-----------------|----------------|